How to Overcome Your Fear of Needles and Sharp Objects

 Avoid stiffening up and sitting upright like a tightly-coiled spring.
 This can make the process more uncomfortable for you.

 Meditation can be beneficial.
-Practicing relaxation techniques before you go to your appointment can go a long way in helping you to de-stress.
+Practicing relaxation techniques before you go to your appointment can go a long way toward helping you to de-stress.

 Slow and regular deep breathing will aid the release of muscle tension.
 Additionally, keeping a positive internal dialogue with the doctor/nurse can help to reinforce the feeling of relaxation.
 Less body tension means less discomfort, allowing the professional to do his job more effectively.